nylander/fastagap/README.md

                   They are also removed implicitly, along with "all-gaps" sequences, when using, e.g., '-A' ('--remove-all)'.

-                  To get tab-separated output instead of fasta, use '-tabulate'.
+                  To get tab-separated output instead of fasta, use '--tabulate'.

                   To get an easy view of the table output in a terminal window, one could be helped by the program 'column':

                       $ ./fastagap.pl -c data/missing.fasta | column -t

 ---